TheodoreHua/ClaimDoneRemover/README.md

 the issue should go away.
 Although, if this issue happened just after you changed your config values, double check that the config values are correct.
 If not, correct them.

+#### How do I update CDR?

+Unless otherwise noted in the release's release notes, all you have to do is extract CDR to the folder it was originally installed in and replace the original files.

 #### Where are the config and data files located?

 You can open the folder automatically by opening CDR, going into the options' menu, and clicking `Open Data Folder`.